 The accounts receivable above does not contain all the amounts that the Group has for a certain client.
-As the uncertainty of receiving, the Group has fully recognized loss allowance of the total amount.
-Therefore, it is not included into expected credit loss calculation.
-The loss allowance recognized at December 31, 2019 is \$1,940 thousand.
+As the uncertainty of receiving such accounts receivable, the Group has fully recognized loss allowance of the total amount.
+Therefore, it is not included into expected credit loss calculation, and the total amount is \$34,664 thousand.